 - The tenancy has turned periodic but the parties would prefer not to end the tenancy on the final day of a rental period.

-In this case, the parties will need to reach a separate agreement, and this needs to be agreed by both parties rather than one party simply serving notice on the other.
+In this case, the parties will mutually need to reach a separate agreement, rather than one party simply serving notice on the other.

 Express or Implied Surrender?